pedroj/MS_Network-Sampling/MS/maintext/maintext_interaccum.md

 ####Sampling and robustness of network parameters
 % PJ: 2May2010

-Monitoring interactions is analogous to any biodiversity sampling (i.e., a species inventory; \citealt{Jor09}) and is subject to similar methodological shortcomings, especially under-sampling \citep{Coddington:2009,Vazquez:2009,Dorado:2011}.
-When we study mutualistic networks, our goal is to inventor pairwise interactions.
-Rather than sampling individuals that add species to our inventory, we observe and record feeding observations, visitation, occupancy, presence in pollen loads or in faecal samples, etc., to accumulate pairwise interactions, i.e., lists of species partners.
-Our goal is to reduce the number of missing cells in our interaction matrices used to tally interactions and to explain the forbidden ones.
-Interaction accumulation curves (IAC), analogous to species accumulation curves (SAC), can be used to assess the robustness of interactions sampling for plant-animal community datasets \citep{Jor09,Olesen:2010a}.
 For instance, a random accumulator function (library vegan in the R Package; \citep{R10}) which finds the mean IAC and its standard deviation from random permutations of the data, or subsampling without replacement \citep{GotCol01} can be used to estimate the expected number of pairwise interactions included in a given sampling of records (Fig. 1C).
 We start with a vectorized interaction matrix \citep{Jor09} representing the pairwise interactions (rows) recorded during a cumulative number of censuses or sampling periods (columns), in a way analogous to a biodiversity sampling matrix with species as rows and sampling units (e.g., quadrats) as columns.
 This procedure plots the accumulation curve for the expected number of pairwise interactions recorded with increasing sampling effort (Fig. 1C).

 Not all potential links among species in ecological networks can be recorded during sampling.
 Often, adjacency matrices are used to characterize complex networks, and these matrices are frequently sparse, i.e., they are densely populated with zeroes.
 Unobserved interactions are represented by zeroes and belong to two categories.
 Missing interactions actually exist but may require additional sampling or a variety of methods to be observed.
 Forbidden links, on the other hand, arise due to biological constraints limiting interactions and remain unobservable in nature, irrespectively of sampling effort \citep{JBO03,Olesen:2010a}.
 Forbidden links are non-occurrences of pairwise interactions that can be accounted for by biological constraints, such as spatio-temporal uncoupling, size or reward mismatching, foraging constraints (e.g., accessibility), and physiological-biochemical constraints \citep{Jordano:1987,Olesen:2010a}.
 Temporal uncoupling, for example, takes place when phenophases of potentially interacting species do not overlap \citealt[e.g.,][]{Fabina:2010} (Fig. 1A, B).
 Thus forbidden links can be defined as structural zeroes in the adjacency matrix describing a complex network.
 Therefore, the potential links that can actually be observed in an interaction matrix of \textit{A} and \textit{P} animal and plant species is well below the total size of the matrix, \textit{AP}.
 Two elements of inference are required in the analysis of missing interactions in plant-animal interaction networks: first, a critical analysis of sampling robustness; second, detailed natural history information on the participant species that allows the inference of biological constraints.